CIS565-Fall-2014/Project6-DeferredShader/README.md

 I've implemented the following basic features:
 * Diffuse and Blinn-Phong shading

-It's simple for diffuse and blinn-phong shading, just pass the vertex normal, light position and camera position to the shader file, which are used to calculate the the shader color.
+It's simple for diffuse and blinn-phong shading, just passing the vertex normal, light position and camera position to the shader file, which are used to calculate the the shader color.

-suzanne.obj: normal of each vertex
+Following is the normal of each vertex of suzanne.obj:

 ![ScreenShot](https://github.com/liying3/Project6-DeferredShader/blob/master/results/s_normal(fps%2060).PNG)